-Ever have a water leak and hear shaking, rattling or roaring?
-Your house can sound like a plane on a tarmac or one of those AAMCO commercials with the car shaking and all that noise coming from the engine!
+Have you ever had a water leak and heard shaking, rattling, or roaring?
+Your house can sound like a plane on a tarmac.
+Or one of those AAMCO commercials with the car shaking and all that noise from the engine!

-In actuality, if you turn on the faucet and there’s a leak, it can cause your pipes to make noise – and the roaring noise can get loud enough to make vibrations, so you may hear whining, squeaking, hissing, banging or rapid machine gun fire sounds.
+In actuality, if you turn on the faucet and there’s a leak, it can cause your pipes to make noise – and the roaring noise can get loud enough to vibrate so that you may hear whining, squeaking, hissing, banging, or rapid machine gun fire sounds.
 But here’s the thing: each noise is specific to a problem within your pipes.
 Let’s explore the sounds to help you diagnose the problem.

 Vibrations in your pipes aren’t good for your pipes or your fittings.
-Air that gets trapped in pipes can be common.
-This is usually found in older homes and it can be noisy.
-To treat it, a plumber would need to drain your system and then reconnect the water supply.
+Air that gets trapped in pipes is a common issue.
+This issue typically occurs in older homes, and it can be not so pleasant.
+A plumber must drain your system and reconnect the water supply to fix it.

-This is when you turn the faucet off and hear a loud bang or a series of smaller bangs.
-This is due to the water pressure.
-If you turn the faucet off, the momentum of water can cause a small vacuum to occur and the stream of water will literally crash against the valve.
-If you close the faucet valve slowly it can minimize it.
-If it doesn’t alleviate it, a plumber can check for water hammer.
+You turn the faucet off and hear a loud bang or a series of smaller bangs.
+These usually occur because of the water pressure.
+If you turn the faucet off, the momentum of the water can cause a small vacuum to happen, and the stream of water will crash against the valve.
+If you close the faucet valve slowly, it can minimize it.
+A plumber can check for a water hammer if it doesn’t alleviate it.

-Sounds: a loud bang and then smaller bangs.
+Sounds: a single loud bang followed by a few smaller bangs.